wir3z/hubitat/owntracks-hubitat/README.md

     - For example, member 'Bob' will have a device name of 'OwnTracks - Bob'.
     - Enter a space to have no prefix in front of the member name.

-### Geocode Settings - Converts latitude/longitude to address
+### Geocode API Settings - Converts latitude/longitude to address
 - Select the optional geocode provider for address lookups.
 Allows location latitude/longitude to be displayed as physical address.
 	- A geocode provider can be used to convert latitude/longitude into addresses and street addresses, as well as allow entering street address in the 'Add Region' section.
 	- Three providers are supported: Google, Geoapify, and Opencage.
 When a provider is selected, the link to sign up for an API key will changes.